-This is a weekly class for the entire department, taught by all of the faculty.
-It is a full-spectrum approach to percussion performance and practice through sectionals, orchestral repertoire sessions for percussion and timpani, Western and non- Western instrument workshops, and lecture/demonstrations by visiting artists.
-Instrument maintenance as well as stick construction and mallet wrapping will also be discussed.
-Students are expected to perform regularly in class either in master classes, workshops, or solo performance settings.
+This is a weekly class for the entire department.
+It is a full-spectrum approach to solo percussion repertoire, performance practices, and stylistic discussions, as well as orchestral repertoire sessions for percussion and timpani, Western and non-Western instrument workshops, and lecture/demonstrations by visiting artists and clinicians.
+Students are expected to perform regularly in the lab class, be it a master class, workshop, or solo performance setting.

 Recent master classes by visiting artists have included:

 - Cyro Baptista (Brazilian)

 - David Cossin (class of 1994, solo percussion)

 - Marc Damoulakis (class of 1999, Cleveland Orchestra)

 - David Herbert (San Francisco Symphony)

 - Vadim Karpinos (class of 2000, Chicago Symphony)

 - Anton Mittermayr (Vienna Philharmonic)

 - Rolando Morales-Matos (Afro-Cuban)